Azure Blob Storage

 |Blob Storage – Hot Tier||0.28 cents for 10GB||0.35 cents for 10GB||0.56 cents for 10GB||0.70 cents for 10GB||0.66 cents for 10GB||0.82 cents for 10GB|

 Now while the price does fluctutate at times, and even differentiates between the different Microsoft Azure Datacentres, the pricing table above has been given as a reference to the differences in costs and options on your Azure Storage.

 To work out how much the cost differences, you can use the Microsoft Azure Pricing Calculator to work out the cost impacts to your solution

 Do you want information on all your Blobs in Azure?

 Now that you have some background in to what Azure Blob Storage can do for you and are ready to take the jump and start uploading huge amounts of data to your Azure Storage Containers.

 Cloud Storage Manager provides you with further insights in to your Azure consumption.
-Providing you with quick to see capacity information as well as historical reporting of your Azure Storage Accounts consumption.
+Providing you with quick to see capacity information, searching through all your Blob Storage, as well as historical reporting of your Azure Storage Accounts consumption.